LALWeco/inference_ros2/README.md

 ```

 # ToDo
-- [x] Define a ros2 package for Instance segmentation and Keypoint detection node
+- [x] Define a ros2 package for Instance segmentation and Keypoint detection node.
-- [x] Create a custom message definition for Keypoint-based detection
+- [x] Create a custom message definition for Keypoint-based detection.
-    - [x] Bridge from ROS1 to ROS2
+    - [x] Bridge from ROS1 to ROS2.
 - [x] Import ONNX model and publisher of messages.
 - [ ] Import TensorRT model and infer with varying bit depth.
 - [ ] Add a visualization flag for debugging.
   - [ ] A subscriber node for visualizing messages for Instance segmentation and Keypoint detection.